-Just about every problem has signs or symptoms.
-If you go to start your car and you only hear a “click”, you probably have a dead battery.
-You can even look a little closer and you may find smaller clues that point to what caused the larger problem.
-If your headlights were left on overnight, that would have killed the battery and put you in your current predicament.
-The same is true for your Ponchatoula home.
-If you have recently discovered that you have foundation damage, the root cause could be a drainage issue.
-But what are some of those signs that can signal that you have drainage problems?
+Just about every material problem has signs or symptoms.
+For example, if you go to start your car and you only hear a “click”—you probably have a dead battery.
+You can even look a little closer and find smaller clues that point to the cause such as leaving your headlights on overnight.
+The same is true for your home.
+If you have recently discovered that your Ponchatoula home has foundation damage, the root cause could be a drainage issue.
+But what are some of the signs that can signal that you have drainage problems?
 We’re glad you asked!

-When choosing a foundation repair company it is important to select a local, trusted and experienced company that understands our unique soil conditions and that offers a proven, effective method of repair.
-For over 30 years WCK Foundation Repair has repaired and restored foundations for homes across Tangipahoa Parish and south Louisiana.
-Click here for more information about foundation repair and see what we can do to help you with your Ponchatoula foundation damage.
+When choosing a foundation repair company, it’s important to select a local, trusted, and experienced company.
+One that understands our unique local soil conditions and offers a proven, effective method of repair.
+For over 30 years, WCK Foundation Repair has repaired and restored foundations for homes across Tangipahoa Parish and South Louisiana.
+Discover more information about foundation repair and see what we can do to help you with your Ponchatoula foundation damage.